Beefy (BIFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Beefy Historical Price

-According to the latest data gathered on Beefy live price page, the current price of Beefy is 180.32USD.
-The circulating supply of Beefy(BIFI) is 80.00K BIFI , giving it a market capitalization of $14.42M.
+According to the latest data gathered on Beefy live price page, the current price of Beefy is 183.01USD.
+The circulating supply of Beefy(BIFI) is 80.00K BIFI , giving it a market capitalization of $14.64M.

 The Beefy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BIFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.